-Nails - Need to be smooth, of a minimal length (no longer than 1/4 inch length), and clean.
+Skin and Nails - All visible tattoos must be covered at all times with an undershirt (mock collar if necessary) or concealer during clinical practicums and lab practical exams.
+All students will, however, be required to follow specific facility policy.
+UAC and the Program are not responsible for locating alternative clinical placement should clinical placement be denied for tattoo related issues.
+Nails need to be smooth, of minimal length (no longer than 1/4 inch length), and clean.
 Artificial nails are an infection control risk and are not to be worn due to the hands-on care provided by students in classroom, lab, service, and community settings.